 A. INTERIM ACTION

-The Dean of Students and/or his or her respective designee(s) (each a “Responsible Individual”) may take interim action(s) as any of them deems reasonably necessary and appropriate to protect the UST community.
-For example, the Responsible Individual(s) may prohibit any person accused of hazing from physically entering or being on UST property or may change a complainant’s or respondent’s on-campus residency, student status, or work or class schedule.
-When allegations of hazing are made against a team, group, or organization, the Responsible Individual(s), in consultation with appropriate UST administrators, may impose restrictions on the activities and events of such team, group, or organization.
+The Dean of Students and/or his or her respective designee(s) (each a “Responsible Individual”) may take interim action(s) as any of them deems reasonably necessary and appropriate to protect the St. Thomas community.
+For example, the Responsible Individual(s) may prohibit any person accused of hazing from physically entering or being on St. Thomas property or may change a complainant’s or respondent’s on-campus residency, student status, or work or class schedule.
+When allegations of hazing are made against a team, group, or organization, the Responsible Individual(s), in consultation with appropriate St. Thomas administrators, may impose restrictions on the activities and events of such team, group, or organization.

 B. INVESTIGATION AND DETERMINATION